gildahl/arcadeVFE/README.md

 * **ROM Copy** does not currently copy the `\chd` folders

-* Toggling the **Operate only when the arcade is running** option requires a restart before the new behavior will take effect.
+* Toggling the **Operate only when the arcade is running** option may require a restart before the new behavior will take effect.

-* Keyboard mapping does not currently accommodate combining a key with Ctrl, alt, etc.
+* Keyboard mapping does not currently accommodate combining a key with Ctrl, Alt, etc.

 Issues and Limitations
 ======================